uhalid/GmailSelector/README.md

 # How to use:
 Press ALT + number to select an email.

-If you want to go back to Inbox press the key to the left of the 1.
+Otherwise you can navigate between emails using ALT + W/S to go up and down, as using arrow keys, for open an email ALT + A If you want to go back to Inbox press the key to the left of the 1.

 # Example